-L4.
-National multi-sport event - the most talented young people in the UK are selected to compete in high-performance venues.
+National Finals – the most talented young people in the UK are selected to compete in high-performance venues.

-L3.
-School Games Festival - regional or countywide festivals and competitions are usually held twice a year to find the best performers in the area as a culmination of school sport competition.
+County Finals – countywide competitions are usually held twice a year to find the best performers in the area as a culmination of school sport competition.

-L2.
-Inter-school competition - individuals and teams are selected to represent their schools against other local schools in competitions run by School Games Organisers, with the winning teams progressing to a School Games Festival.
+Inter-school competition – individuals and teams are selected to represent their schools against other local schools in competitions run by School Games organisers, with the winning teams progressing to a County Final event.

-To date over 19,000 schools have signed up to the School Games website, and over 120 festivals are planned for the 2015/16 academic year, which will provide more than 150,000 young people with a competitive experience with over 11,000 young volunteers supporting these events.
+To date more than 19,000 schools have signed up to the School Games website, which will provide more than 150,000 young people with a competitive experience, with more than 11,000 young volunteers supporting these events.